An exciting approach to theoretical spectroscopy: Acknowledgement

 For anisotropic systems, \exciting is interfaced with the code-agnostic library \texttt{IDieL}~\cite{greenXrepo,IDieLrepo}, which enables an accurate and parameter-free evaluation of the $\mathbf{q} \to 0$ limit.
-This library implements the formalism suggested in Ref.~\cite{FreysoldtCPC2007}, in which the dielectric matrix is averaged over a scaled-down $\Gamma$-centered \gls{bz} using a spherical expansion of the head and body, with Lebedev grids for angular integration.
+This library implements a formalism suggested in Ref.~\cite{FreysoldtCPC2007}, in which the dielectric matrix is averaged over a scaled-down $\Gamma$-centered \gls{bz} using spherical expansions of head and body, with Lebedev grids for angular integration.
+For example, the inverse of the head element can be written as